|Fantasy Points by Week. Note: Points are rounded down.|

 |Last 10 Games|

-|Leafs' Clarkson Working On Fundamentals |
+|Leafs' Clarkson Expected Back Friday |

-|Leafs' Clarkson Looking Ahead To Better 2014-15 |
+|Leafs' Clarkson Expects To Play Friday |

 |Can this guy get back to what made him successful?
 David Clarkson's first season in Toronto can only be described as an abject failure.
 It started with a bone-headed, 10-game suspension right out of the gate, was punctuated with injury after injury and finished with an abysmal one point in his last 22 games.
 We haven't even talked about his awkward fit with every set of forwards his coach offered up.
 He failed in Toronto, in part because he succumbed to the bright lights and shiny allure of his hometown.
 He tried to be something he wasn't, and still isn't.
 He was successful in New Jersey when he got his nose dirty, ground guys into the wall, drove the net and carried a lunchpail to the rink every night.
 He'll slot into the lineup on the Buds' third line and he'll return to 20-plus goals and near-40 points if he gets back to his grinding ways.
 We think this summer will have provided him with perspective; we'll see if fall brings him linemates that fit.
 Draft him with caution, but snap him off the wire at the first sign of sandpaper.
 (Updated 8/13/14) |